Detachment/Build-vue-hackernews-2.0-from-scratch/tutorials/0-vue.js-vuex-router/README.md

 - How to deal with .vue file?
 **Answer :** Files ended up with .vue mean that they are single file components.
 We can replace them with "x-template" in html part, "Vue.extend" in javascript part and css file in style part.
 Want to know more specific you should take a dive into the source code.

-After you conquered all these problems and with good understanding of vue.js ecosystem, you can bulid this project all by your own!
+After you conquered all these problems and with good understanding of vue.js ecosystem, you can build this project all by your own!

 > Note: The loading order of files in the html head part affects this project a lot because of the dependency.
 Tested successfully in Chrome but failed in Firefox and IE. So make sure you use Chrome or replace the native file with links.